 Not to mention that this age is full of hiccups and roadblocks when it comes to sleep.
 Swaddle transition, 4-month sleep regression, night-feedings, short naps.. you name it.
 Plus many parents wonder if baby is too young to implement gentle sleep training methods.

-My story: How it helped my twins
+My story: How the magic sleep suit helped my twins sleep.

 Just when I was feeling helpless as a first time Mom to twins, a dear friend of mine saw my Facebook post about sleepless nights and immediately suggested I try the Magic Merlin Sleep Suit with my little girls.
 The only thing I had heard about it previously was when she said her baby slept in a “Moon Suit”.
 LOL!